-Students who complete the Art Program will be able to:
+Students who complete the Art/Visual Studies program will be able to:

-- Critically analyze, interpret, and evaluate works of art. - Develop a foundation of art skills and a high level of craftspersonship by utilizing a variety of tools and technologies associated with the visual arts. - Use a diverse range of global events to express personal ideas and opinions through artwork. - Identify the theoretical, cultural, and historical contexts of art. - Demonstrate appropriate skills needed to articulate their conscious artistic intentions, and express coherent aesthetics.
+- Critically analyze, interpret, and evaluate works of art. - Develop a foundation of art skills and a high level of craftsperson ship by utilizing a variety of tools and technologies associated with the visual arts. - Use a diverse range of global events to express personal ideas and opinions through artwork. - Identify the theoretical, cultural and historical contexts of art.

+Demonstrate appropriate skills needed to articulate their conscious artistic intentions, and express coherent aesthetics.